How does email file size affect deliverability?

 If your email file size is over 100KB or skirting the line of surpassing 100KB, save a few bytes with the following tips:

 - Remove any unnecessary spaces, carriage returns or comments.

 - Make a landing page so all of your text and images don’t have to all fit in the email!

 How to avoid deliverability issues before they happen

-You shouldn’t waste your time crafting a perfect email if it's never going to end up in your subscriber’s inbox.
+You shouldn’t waste your time crafting a perfect email if it’s never going to end up in your subscriber’s inbox.
 Verify your emails are reaching the inbox with our spam testing software so you never toil away on emails that will get tangled in spam filters.
-Our sample report will show you how we can find deliverability problems before they happen.

 What issues have you seen regarding email file size and deliverability?
 Have you done testing on spam filters and seen different results?
 We’d love to for you to comment below regarding the quirks you have encountered in the wild or the workarounds you’ve found along the way.